Finding Details

 -

-In the issues list, click on the issue for which you want to view additional details.
+In the findings list, click on the finding for which you want to view additional details.

 Here, you can: